Captain9965/Data-Structures-and-Algorithms/Data Structures/Graph-based-DSAs/Graph-based-DSA's.md

 ## Applications of an Adjacent List:
 1. It is faster to use an adjacent list for graphs having less number of edges

+## Depth first search:

+This is a recusive algorithm for traversing all the vertices of a tree or graph data structure.

+Each vertex is categorized as visited or not visited.The purpose of the algorithm is to mark vertices as visited while avoiding cycles.

+Working:
+1. Start by putting any of the vertices on top of a stack.
+2. Take the item on top of the stack and mark it as visited.
+3. Create a list of that vertex's adjacent nodes.Add the ones that aren't visited to the top of the stack
+4. Keep repeating until the stack is empty.